dependabot/dependabot-core/README.md

 ## Setup

-To run all of Dependabot Core, you'll need Ruby, Python, PHP, Elixir, Node, Go, Elm and Rust installed.
+To run all of Dependabot Core, you'll need Ruby, Python, PHP, Elixir, Node, Go, Elm, and Rust installed.
 However, if you just wish to run it for a single language you can get away with just having that language and Ruby.

-The main library is written in Ruby, while JavaScript, Python, PHP, Elm, Elixir, Go and Rust are required for dealing with updates for their respective languages.
+The main library is written in Ruby, while JavaScript, Python, PHP, Elm, Elixir, Go, and Rust are required for dealing with updates for their respective languages.

 To install the helpers for each language: